Old Isisford District Hospital: Description

 Later buildings on the site date from the 1950s and have low pitched corrugated iron roofs and wide eaves.
 The operating theatre attached to the southern end of the 1909 pavilion ward is clad in weatherboards and comprises an entrance hall, operating theatre and ancillary space with flat sheet linings and terrazzo floors.
 Parallel and to the east of the theatre wing is the 1960s kitchen, attached to the southeastern end of the 1892 building's verandah.
 Clad in weatherboards, this building houses a kitchen, dining room and living quarters accessed from an open verandah to the east and a lattice enclosed verandah to the west.
 The roof of this wing extends to the north beyond the 1892 wing and over the former emergency room of the outpatients clinic, forming a verandah along its north and eastern sides.
 The 1950s morgue is a small detached building clad in weatherboards on a concrete slab to the west of the 1909 ward.

 The hospital sits within expansive grounds and large established trees surround the hospital complex.
-These including a Kurrajong (Brachychiton populneus) tree to the north of the 1892 building and a Moreton Bay Fig tree (Ficus macrophylla) and a Eucalyptus sp. to the west of the 1909 ward.
+These including a kurrajong tree to the north of the 1892 building and a Moreton Bay fig tree and a Eucalyptus to the west of the 1909 ward.